Getting Around Oslo, Norway

 Oslo is a beautiful tourist destination primarily due to the untouched greenery of Norway.
 The city sits around the Oslofjord and is a short distance from lush forests, mountains, all with breathtaking views.
 The capital of Norway is the most populous and one of the most well-connected cities in the country.

 While the suburbs are spread out for many miles, the city centre is small, so much of it can be explored on foot in summer.
-You can also take a bike tour to explore this beautiful city.
+One can also take a bike tour to explore this beautiful city.
 Oslo also has a very good integrated public transport system of trains, a state-of-the-art metro and buses which help you navigate the city during the freezing winter months.

 Oslo is exceptionally beautiful in summer; the city is great for strolling, and the city’s many attractions are within walking distance.
 However, during the months of December, January and February, temperatures plummet as low as -26°C (79°F) so you'll probably want to use their robust public transportation.

 While visiting Oslo in the warm months, getting around by bike is the best option.
 There are many bike rental options available in and around the city.
 Oslo has over 250 bike stations to pick up and drop off cycles so plan your own itinerary using the Oslo City Bike’s app and enjoy, or use Oslo's bike-sharing service, all you need to do is open Oslo City Bike's app to locate a bike, tap "unlock" when you're close to a station and borrow the designated bike.
 You'll be able to enjoy unlimited rides for up to 45 minutes at a time on any day between 6 a.m. and midnight.